johnsonandjohnson/Bodiless-JS/examples/starter/README.md

 npm run ci
 npm run new /path/to/new/site
 ```
+Recommend path for the new site is outside the bodiless-js repo.  i.e. ../mysite.

 This will copy the starter to the specified location (which defaults to
 `~/gatsby-starter-bodiless`), initialize a new git repository, and install all